BhuwanUpadhyay/examples/etc/ide/README.md

 # Code Formatting Settings

-This directory contains `eclipse-formatting.xml` and `springdata.importorder` settings files to be used with Eclipse and IntelliJ.
+This directory contains `eclipse-formatting.xml` and `code.importorder` settings files to be used with Eclipse and IntelliJ.

 ## Eclipse Setup